-Tip 2: See the Light
+See the Light

-Also keep in mind that same location could look different in different parts of the year.
+Also keep in mind that same locations could look different in different parts of the year.
 For example, in rain, it may look lush green; in winter, it may be dry and dull or in spring, it may be colorful due to bloom time.
 Also, please remember to take the other elements into account such as birds or butterflies etc.

 Taking notes is a good habit for landscape photographers.
 The notes should include date, time of the year, description of the location and landscape, part of the country and the theme of the photos.
 They also should include the technical detail of the camera and the settings used.
 Next time, you can analyze them and find out your shortcomings and find out how to get the best out of a situation.

-Tip 6: Use Tripod
+Use a Tripod

-Tip 7: Love Nature and Wildlife
+Love Nature and Wildlife

-If you love nature and wildlife, you will take the photographs from heart and it will be your passion to bring the best of its beauty and its secrets.
+If you love nature and wildlife, you will take the photographs from heart, and it will be your passion to bring the best of its beauty and its secrets.
 So try to develop the love from within by thinking positively about it and reading some great books on nature and wildlife.

-Tip 8: Take as many Photographs as you can
+Take as Many Photographs as You Can

-Tip 9: See the Works of Great Photographers
+See the Works of Great Photographers

 Also have patience while taking wildlife or landscape photos.
 You may have spotted a bird’s nest but have to wait for hours patiently for the bird to come back to its nest.
 Similar may be true if you want to spot a tiger or a wild animal.
-Good luck and have fun.

 Like This Article?